Traveling with Dementia: 6 Tips to Decide if it’s a Good Idea

 Another factor that could influence your decision is how much help you’ll have while traveling and at your destination.

-If you’re taking care of your older adult by yourself throughout the entire trip, that’s very different than having other trusted, experienced caregivers along to help.
+If you’re taking care of your loved one by yourself throughout the trip, that’s very different from having other trusted, experienced caregivers to help.

 A staycation helps you test their reaction to travel

-If you’re on the fence about taking your older adult on a trip, it may help to take a short vacation right in your hometown – a “staycation.”
+If you’re on the fence about taking your loved one on a trip, it may help to take a short vacation right in your hometown – a “staycation.”

 For example, you could book a few nights at a local hotel, drive around for a few hours before going there, eat all your meals out, and sleep there.

 Act like it’s a real vacation, far from home.
-This test lets you see firsthand how your older adult handles the change in environment and routine.
+This test lets you see firsthand how your loved one handles the change in environment and routine.

-If their symptoms get significantly worse, you can easily end the test trip and go home.
+If their symptoms worsen, you can easily end the test trip and go home.

 What to do if travel isn’t possible for someone with dementia

 Sometimes travel will be too overwhelming or exhausting for seniors with dementia.
-If that’s the case for your older adult, it’s best not to push them beyond their limits.
+If that’s the case for your loved one, it’s best not to push them beyond their limits.

-If your older adult can’t travel, technology can help them enjoy a significant event or visit with relatives.
+If they can’t travel, technology can help them enjoy a significant event or visit with relatives.

 For example, if there’s a family wedding, arrange video chats so they can view the ceremony and talk with relatives.
-That way they still get to participate in the celebration.
+That way, they can still participate in the celebration.

 Another thing to remember is that this doesn’t mean you can’t travel.